Secure CheckoutPersonal information is secured with SSL technology.

 21. Harnessing the potential of artificial neural networks for pediatric patient management

-22. AI-aided public-health surveillance: from local detection to global epidemic monitoring and control
+22. Artificial intelligence—enabled public health surveillance—from local detection to global epidemic monitoring and control

-23. Regulatory, social, ethical, organisational and legal issues of AI medicine
+23. Regulatory, social, ethical, and legal issues of artificial intelligence in medicine

-24. Business perspectives and commercial opportunities of artificial intelligence medicine
+24. Industry perspectives and commercial opportunities of artificial intelligence in medicine

-25. Outlook of the future landscape of artificial intelligence and new challenges
+25. Outlook of the future landscape of artificial intelligence in medicine and new challenges

 - No. of pages: